airbytehq/PyAirbyte/README.md

 ## Contributing

-To learn how you can contribute to AirbyteLib, please see our [AirbyteLib Contributors Guide](./CONTRIBUTING.md).
+To learn how you can contribute to PyAirbyte, please see our [PyAirbyte Contributors Guide](./CONTRIBUTING.md).

 ## Changelog